GeForce Now: Bring your own games model

+Install-to-Play

+Announced at Gamescom 2025, the Install-to-Play feature provides Ultimate and Performance members with 100GB of cache storage to install Steam games whose publishers have opted into Steam Cloud Play.
+This cache is cleared at the end of each session, requiring games to be reinstalled when starting a new session (though installation is typically fast due to the high-speed server infrastructure).
+This effectively doubled the accessible library from approximately 2,300 pre-tested titles to over 4,500 games.
+Persistent storage that survives between sessions is available via subscription add-ons (200GB/$2.99, 500GB/$4.99, 1TB/$7.99 monthly).

+Publisher partnerships

-Nvidia has been involved in a number of licensing rights disputes related to games on the service, especially in February and March 2020 when the service transitioned from its beta stage to its general release.
+Nvidia has been involved in a number of licensing rights disputes related to games on the service, especially in February and March 2020, when the service transitioned from its beta stage to its general release.
 Activision Blizzard pulled all their games from the service in February 2020, citing a "misunderstanding" on the terms.
 Bethesda pulled the majority of its games shortly afterward.
 The developers of The Long Dark said that their game was improperly placed on the service without any sort of licensing agreement; Nvidia agreed to remove that game as well.
 In the beginning of March 2020, 2K Games also pulled their products from the service.

 Nvidia announced in May 2020 that they would change their approach to have developers and publishers require their games to be opted into use for the library on the GeForce Now service, starting in June 2020, though this will be a free service offered to these companies.
 Shortly afterwards, Valve announced that it was launching a beta of its Steam Cloud Play services for its storefront that would integrate with other cloud gaming services, including GeForce Now.

 On September 30, 2021, GeForce Now announced that Electronic Arts games, including Battlefield, Mirror's Edge Catalyst, Unravel, and Dragon Age franchises, are available to play in the cloud.

-In February 2023, Microsoft (which operated Xbox Cloud Gaming) announced that it would bring its Xbox PC games to Nvidia’s GeForce Now cloud streaming service.
-Following the acquisition of Activision Blizzard by Microsoft, Activision Blizzard’s games were added to Nvidia’s service.
+In February 2023, Microsoft (which operated Xbox Cloud Gaming) announced a 10-year agreement to bring its Xbox PC games to Nvidia's GeForce Now cloud streaming service.
+Following the acquisition of Activision Blizzard by Microsoft, Activision Blizzard's games were added to Nvidia's service, including titles such as Call of Duty, Crash Bandicoot, Spyro, Warcraft, Diablo, and Overwatch.

-As of April 2025, GeForce NOW supports over 2000 games.
+Ubisoft remains a major partner, with full Ubisoft+ Premium integration.
+Rockstar Games removed its titles from the service in early 2020 and has not opted back in.